5 Store Styling Tips Every Visual Merchandiser Can Use To Improve Customer Experience

 You can use this concept to great effect when creating your store display.
 For example, coordinating of a collection of products - just like the yellow and black Autumnal look on the right - is a great example of inspiring customers through storytelling when combined with the right props and signage.

-How a visual merchandiser utilises colour is one of the most important aspects of the job.
-From the planning stage, creating product collections and ranges based on colour can heighten the cohesiveness and visual styling of your store.
+How a Visual Merchandiser utilizes color is one of the most important aspects of the job.
+From the planning stage, creating product collections and ranges based on color can heighten the cohesiveness and visual styling of your store.

 4. Using symmetry in your displays